1999 Michigan State Spartans football team: Game summaries

+Oregon

 Michigan

 Bill Burke threw for a school-record 400 yards and two touchdowns while Plaxico Burress set a new mark with 255 yards receiving.
 Burke broke Ed Smith's record of 369 against Indiana in 1979 while Burress surpassed Andre Rison's 252 yards against Georgia in 1989.
 Michigan State was now 6–0 for the first time since the 1966 national championship season.
+Michigan quarterbacks Tom Brady and Drew Henson combined for 396 passing yards, but the Michigan State defense held the Wolverines to six rushing yards for the game.

 Roster

-2000 NFL Draft
+2000 NFL draft

-The following players were selected in the 2000 NFL Draft.
+The following players were selected in the 2000 NFL draft.